 Projects in Wistia are like folders to organize your content.
 There are a few options within a project; the first one is called Media.
 This is your general view of your project and all of its contents.
 You’ll also see that you can access your project’s Permissions, Analytics, export the contents of the project into a .zip file, or delete the project (and all of its content) entirely.

-To create a new project, head to your All Content Page.
-From here select Create and from the menu select Project.
+To create a new project, head to your Content Library Page.
+From here select “New” and from the menu select “Project.”
 A new project will be created (called “Untitled Project” until you rename it), and you will immediately be taken in where you can upload content, invite contacts, and edit the project name.

-To copy a project, from the All Content page, scroll to the Project you want to copy.
+To copy a project, from the Content Library page, scroll to the Project you want to copy.
 Hover over the Project.
 Two icons will appear to the right of the title - a trash bin to delete, and a copy icon.
 Click that icon to create a duplicate of the project.

 The title of the project is how you will find it in your account.
 By default, the title is Untitled Project, but we know you want a better title than that!

 To edit the title, hover over it with your mouse, and click the pencil icon.
 Edit the title text, and click “Save” once you’re done.

 Changing the title of the project won’t affect embed codes or links, either.

 To add a description to your project, hover over the project title and click the pencil icon that appears.
 Add your description text to the second field in the form and click “Save” when you’re ready.